DeveloperDilantha/AM-Bulk-Import-Websites-CSV/README.md

 3) BID - Number of points you spend per visit.

-4) TYPE - This can have varchar(2) values.
+4) TYPE - You can select Real/Auto traffic option from here.
 Please read key chart below,

-5) COUNTRY - This can have varchar(2) values.
+5) COUNTRY - You can add target country here.
 Please read key chart below,

 6) DELAY - The delay between each visit.
 It should be a number from 0 to 60.

 7) LIMIT - This is the daily traffic limit.
 Keep it 0 for unlimited visits.

+You can see a sample CSV here: https://github.com/DeveloperDilantha/AM-Bulk-Import-Websites-CSV/blob/main/SampleCSV.csv There is no limit for the rows in your CSV file.
+Somehow, our system will refuse your import process if you do not have enough points or VIP days.

 # Key Chart for traffic TYPE